andreasabel/inCode/entry/practical-dependent-types-in-haskell-2.md

 scope, as in `ONet (ss :: Sing hs) _ ->`.

-Note that it’s important for us to stuff in the singleton in addition to the network itself, because of our best friend type erasure.
+Note that it’s important for us to stuff in the singleton in addition to the network itself, because of type erasure (our best friend).
 If we didn’t pop the singleton in, there’d be no way for us to recover the original `hs`!
-This pattern is known as the **dependent pair**.
-Pair `hs` with some type `f hs`, and pattern match on the `Sing hs` to reveal both!

 Another way we could have counter-acted type erasure would be to have: